plugcommunity/documentation/api/events/backend_events/modRemoveDJ.md

 # modRemoveDJ message

-Event passed when a moderator removes a user from the waitlist.
+Event passed when a moderator removes a user from the wait list.

 ### Packet Example